 The Button.
 Seemingly simple — yet so powerful.
 As humans, we are well versed in buttons and have been trained to use buttons from a very early age.
 Look around your current space.
 I bet there are buttons you have used in the last few minutes, and there are likely buttons you have never used.
 We are surrounded by buttons and, for the most part, interact with them seamlessly.

 By the end of this post, you will have a reference to many of the Tableau button tactics we use every day at Playfair Data, and you will learn to create custom graphics for use in many of the tactics using Figma, an interface design software.

 What Are Buttons?

-Buttons exist for one reason, to allow users to interact with whatever we are designing.
-As a UX designer, interaction is a key ingredient in creating a user experience that enables a user to accomplish their goals efficiently and satisfyingly.
+Buttons exist for one reason: to allow users to interact with whatever we are designing.
+As a UX designer, interaction is a key ingredient in creating a user experience that enables a user to accomplish their goals efficiently and satisfactorily.